Survey845/Streamline/README.md

 # Streamline

-## Streamline is a software which uses web3 technology and runs on Aptos blockchain
+## Streamline is a software which uses Web3 technology and runs on the Aptos blockchain

 ### Table of Contents